danwing/cidfi/draft-wing-cidfi.md

-Over the CIDFI-dedicated QUIC stream, the server sends mapping information to the client when then propagates that information to each of the CIDFI-aware network elements.
+Over the CIDFI-dedicated QUIC stream, the server sends mapping information to the client when then propagates that information to each of the CNEs.

 For discussion purposes, JSON is shown below to give a flavor of the data exchanged.
 The authors anticipate a more efficient